kauthara-yakubu/top_uk_youtubers_2024/README.md

 ## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .
+As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK.

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.
+This dashboard should allow me to identify the top-performing channels based on metrics like subscriber base and average views.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.
+With this information, I can make more informed decisions about which YouTubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.

+---
 # Data source

 - What data is needed to achieve our objective?